Research without Borders

 Through the joint center, researchers from the two nations work together on guidelines for the selection of pavement binders for different climate regions, on performance-based design software to evaluate the influence of overloading, and on recycling techniques.
 The IUSSTF funding supported two international conferences, held in Kharagpur in 2009 and Chennai (Madras) in 2010, and led to multiple industry-sponsored seminars in Bangalore on challenges, opportunities, and trends in pavement engineering.
 In addition, the funding enabled Indian faculty members and students to visit WPI and the University of Texas, and WPI and UTexas faculty members and students to spend a summer in India conducting research on pavement materials, exploring pavement conditions, and learning about test and analysis techniques from their Indian counterparts.

-Currently on sabbatical at IIT Madras, Mallick is teaching graduate courses, pursuing further joint proposals, and completing his forthcoming textbook, Challenges and Solutions for Designing, Constructing and Managing Roads: A Guide for Pavement Engineers in Developing Countries (Springer, Fall 2012).
+Currently on unpaid leave of absence at IIT Madras, Mallick is teaching graduate courses, pursuing further joint proposals, and completing his forthcoming textbook, Challenges and Solutions for Designing, Constructing and Managing Roads: A Guide for Pavement Engineers in Developing Countries (Springer, Fall 2012).

 “Our gains are many,” he says.
 “The collaboration has put WPI on the national and international map of pavement engineering, and it has secured a strong bond with the University of Texas and with the two most advanced technology institutions in India.
 It increases the potential for future funded research, and the prospects for further student exchanges.
 Both countries gain from utilizing the fruits of research in a critical area of national need in a shorter period of time, and with the use of fewer resources than would be needed without collaborative work.
 The knowledge gained can be a benefit to the people of all countries.”